(For Janna) Can You Miss a Ghost?

 “Hello, Heath.
 I just read your profile too.
 Our stories do sound familiar.
 Dating nowadays is sure different than it was over 29 years ago . . .
 But I’m not giving up . . .
 I know there is someone out there for me.
 It may take awhile to find him or for him to find me, but in the end, it will be worth it.”

-I wanted to know what the “J” stood for, and as I hoped she would, she told me right away.
-The “J” stood for Janna.
-Then I continued my thought about losing hope of ever finding my special someone:
+I wanted to know what the “J” stood for, and as I hoped she would, she told me right away-the “J” stood for Janna.
+Then I continued my thought about losing hope of ever finding someone:

 “Oh, definitely!”